wp-plugins/network-summary/trunk/readme.txt

 2. The settings page in the network admin area.

 == Changelog ==

+= 1.1.4 =
+* Added the display of header pictures.
+* Extended documentation of options for main short tag.

 = 1.1.3 =
 * Ensured compatibility with WordPress 3.8.